olmps/memo/ARCHITECTURE.md

 in each class), always should be built upon an interface (following the DiP) and should never - ever - know anything about the UI, meaning the `flutter` framework - but maybe some constant stuff like `Platform` and core meta-functionality, but never anything related to the layout per-se.

+They should never depend on each other, meaning that no `VM` class should ever be nested, as to avoid circular dependencies.

 The `VM`s are the only structures in [`application/`](#application) that communicates with inner layers, more specifically, with the [`domain/`](#domain).
 In the process of achieving this, it will inevitably leak some of the core